nemakki/interactive_coding_week1_hw/README.md

 # interactive_coding_week1_hw

-Code for all five images are in one file, uncomment each section to see the code for the specific image.
+Code for all five images are in one file, uncomment each section to run the code for the specific image.

 <br /><br /><br /><br /><br /><br />